Flight (novel): Themes

+He notices the racism and stigma attached to being a Native American.
+He also realizes minorities affect views on life, depending on your background.

 Zits realizes that everyone has different views and ideals that are specific to an ethnic group.
 Also, just because you belong to a particular ethnic group doesn't mean you know everything either.
 Zits learned a great deal about his own people when he realized that his own history lied to him.
 There is always more than one side to a story.

 "My father was an Indian.
 From this or that tribe.
 From this or that reservation.
 I never knew him..."

 "I'm Irish and Indian, which would be the coolest blend in the world if my parents were around to teach me how to be Irish and Indian.
 But they're not here and haven't been for years.
 So, I'm not really Irish or Indian.
 I'm a blank sky, a human solar eclipse."

 Critical reception

+A reviewer for Publishers Weekly wrote: "while the plot is wisp-thin, one quickly surrenders to Zits's voice, which elegantly mixes free-floating young adult cynicism with a charged, idiosyncratic view of American history.
+Alexie plunges the book into bracing depths."

 Writing style

 The novel is written from a first-person perspective, in a conversational tone.
 The author uses humor and abrupt confrontation.
 For example, in Chapter Seven the narrator says, "I don't mean to be disrespectful, but it smells like the Devil dropped a shit right here in the middle of the camp" (61).